 Region of York Quilters Guild

-If you are not a member of the Region of York Quilters Guild and would like to attend this meeting, you have two choices:
+If you are not a member of the Region of York Quilters Guild and would like to attend this virtual meeting, please click here to purchase a $10 ticket.

 In this power point lecture Gunnel will show you how you can print on fabric using “found objects” from A (for Apple) to Z (for Zipper).
 While screen printing was her first and enduring love, she also loves using ordinary objects to create patterns.
 So far she must have a collection of 30+ different potato mashers, which she uses to create an infinite variety of patterns and textures.
 The sole of a pair of winter boots, a golf ball, hair curlers, irons, credit cards – and of course potato mashers – no textured thing is safe from experimenting!.
 Enjoy the experience and learn how these everyday objects can become the basis for colourful fabrics to use in your quilts!